projectsesame/sesame/site/content/docs/v1.15.0/config/inclusion-delegation.md

 HTTPProxy permits the splitting of a system's configuration into separate HTTPProxy instances using **inclusion**.

 Inclusion, as the name implies, allows for one HTTPProxy object to be included in another, optionally with some conditions inherited from the parent.
-Contour reads the inclusion tree and merges the included routes into one big object internally before rendering Envoy config.
+Sesame reads the inclusion tree and merges the included routes into one big object internally before rendering Envoy config.
 Importantly, the included HTTPProxy objects do not have to be in the same namespace.

 Each tree of HTTPProxy starts with a root, the top level object of the configuration for a particular virtual host.